SFDO-Community-Sprints/npc-best-practices/docs/fundraising/use-cases-in-kind-gift.md

 * See Best Practices from [Multiple Payment Gift](use-cases-multiple-payment-gift.md)

 * NOTE: If using a Gift Transaction for in-kind gifts, set the Payment Method for the gift to In-Kind on the Gift Transaction and use the Original Amount field for the fair market value of the gift.
-Using a Gift Transaction will cause the gift to be inclued in the Donor Gift Summary rollups as a regular gift so you will need to exclude it.
+Using a Gift Transaction will cause the gift to be included in the Donor Gift Summary rollups as a regular gift so you will need to exclude it.
 You may also wish to add in a rollup for in-kind gifts.